ayaanh221/diary-max/README.md

 As a user type, I want to perform an action, so that I can achieve a goal.
 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

+The user's requirements are:

+1.As a user I want to be able to add recipes
+2.As a user I want to be able to get a confirmation that i added a recipe 3.As a user i want to see the recipe i added
+4.As a user I want to be able to delete and edit the recipe i previously made

 # Features
 ### Existing Features